 - For example, if you just had a baby, isn’t God telling you all kinds of things by that very fact?

 - Apostolate is primarily done by example.
-As St. Francis said, “Preach the gospel at all times; if necessary, use words.”
+As St. Francis is reputed to have said, “Preach the gospel at all times; if necessary, use words.”
 He meant that the witness of living the Faith comes first.

-- But apostolate takes initiative.
+- Apostolate also takes initiative.
 Christ did not instruct his Apostles to wait for people to come to Jerusalem to lay their treasures at the Apostles’ feet.
-Instead, the Apostles were to go out into the world and lay their treasures before those without faith.
+Instead, the Apostles were to go out into the world and lay their treasure of the Faith at the feet of those without faith.

-- There are many “Magi” around us, people we might justly recognize as better than us, but who don’t yet know, or who have forgotten, or who have even rejected the Faith.
+- We can go looking for today’s Magi who have not yet left on their journeys.
+There are many people around us who we might justly recognize as better than us, but who don’t yet know, or who have forgotten, or who have even rejected the Faith.
 This is our field of apostolate.
 And the person might be one’s spouse, child, parent or sibling, friend, or co-worker.